aiueo13/tauri-plugin-android-fs/README.md

                 let file: std::fs::File = api.open_file_writable(&uri)?;

-                // But if you can, use 'open_writable_stream',
+                // But if you can, use 'open_writable_stream' instead,
-                // considering the possibility that files may be on cloud storage.
+                // considering the possibility that files may be on some cloud storage.

                 use std::io::{BufWriter, Write as _};